Article Two of the United States Constitution: Treaties

-The president may enter the United States into treaties, but they are not effective until approved by a two-thirds vote in the Senate.
-In Article II however, the Constitution is not very explicit about the termination of treaties.
-The first abrogation of a treaty occurred in 1798, when Congress passed a law terminating a Treaty of Alliance (1778).
-In 1854, however, President Franklin Pierce terminated a treaty with Denmark with the consent of the Senate alone.
-A Senate committee ruled that it was correct procedure for the president to terminate treaties after being authorized by the Senate alone, and not the entire Congress.
+The president shall have the power to make treaties, with approval of two-thirds of the Senate.
+In Article II however, the Constitution is not explicit about the termination of treaties.
+The first abrogation of a treaty occurred in 1798, when Congress passed a law terminating the Treaty of Alliance (1778).
+In 1854, however, President Franklin Pierce terminated a treaty with Denmark with the consent of the Senate.
+A Senate committee ruled that it was correct procedure for the president to terminate treaties after being authorized by the Senate.
 President Pierce's successors, however, returned to the former procedure of obtaining authorization from both Houses.
-Some presidents have claimed to themselves the exclusive power of terminating treaties.
-The first unambiguous case of a president terminating a treaty without authorization, granted prior to or after the termination, occurred when Jimmy Carter terminated a treaty with the Republic of China.
+Some Presidents have claimed to themselves the exclusive power of terminating treaties.
+The first unambiguous case of a President terminating a treaty without authorization, granted prior to or after the termination, occurred when Jimmy Carter terminated a treaty with the Republic of China.
 For the first time, judicial determination was sought, but the effort proved futile: the Supreme Court could not find a majority agreeing on any particular principle, and therefore instructed the trial court to dismiss the case.